bencline1/Allpix_GaAs/doc/usermanual/faq.md

     including all intermediate steps in memory.
 Please refer to Section [Object History](objects.md#object-history) for more information.

-How do I find out, which Monte Carlo particles are primary particles and which have been generated in the sensor?
-:   The Monte Carlo truth information is stored per-sensor as MCParticle
+-   *How do I find out, which Monte Carlo particles are primary particles and which have been generated in the sensor?* The Monte Carlo truth information is stored per-sensor as MCParticle objects.
-    objects.
 Each MCParticle stores, among other information, a reference to its parent.
 Particles which have entered the sensor from the outside world do not have parent MCParticles in the